8 things you're guaranteed to love if you're a fan of 'The Andy Griffith Show'

 Image: Capitol Records

 Similar to Griffith, Knotts was a rising comedy star before landing the role of Barney on The Andy Griffith Show.
-We dare you not to laugh at his early comedy bits, especially the video below.
+We dare you not to laugh at his early comedy bits.

 Jim Nabor's popular character got its own spinoff in 1964, and it has the same soulful charm as its predecessor.
 Gomer Pyle, U.S.M.C. was a hit right off the bat, consistently ranking as one of the top ten shows in the United States.
 Viewers looking for an escape from Mayberry, but not necessarily from the world of The Andy Griffith Show, will find Nabor's show fits the bill.